Ocelus

 Ocelus is a Celtic god known from three inscriptions in Roman Britain.
 He is twice invoked on dedications at Caerwent: one stone is the base of a statue of which only a pair of human feet and a pair of goose feet survive.
-The invocation is to Mars Lenus or Ocelus Vellaunus and the "numen" (spirit) of the emperor, and was dedicated on 23 August AD 152.
+The invocation is to Mars Lenus or Ocelus Vellaunus and to the numen (divine spirit) of the emperor, and was dedicated on 23 August AD 152.
 The second Caerwent inscription dedicates an altar to Mars Ocelus.
 The god was also venerated at Carlisle, where he was once more equated with Mars and again linked to the imperial cult.
 So Ocelus seems to have been a British, perhaps Silurian god, associated with Mars, probably in the latter's Celtic capacity as a protector.
-At Caerwent he is linked with Lenus, a Treveran healing deity, and with Vellaunus, who is recorded among the Gaulish Allobroges.
+At Caerwent he is linked with Lenus, a Treveran healing deity, and with Vellaunus, who is also recorded among the Gaulish Allobroges; the name "Vellaunus" has been glossed as 'chief' or 'commander'.

-The Caerwent inscription uses the actual name of Ocelus and reads as follows: